brunoblock/oystermesh/README.md

 Akoya characteristics:
 - 20-40 second confirmation time.
-- Capable of extremely high transaction throughput (TPS).
+- Capable of high transaction throughput (TPS).
 - Transactions cost nothing, no currency and no PoW.
+If you're light node has weak connectivity you can pay a fee to increase the chance that your transaction is processed.
-- Microfee is deducted per wallet address per 20 seconds, fees are paid out to nodes that are currently online and securing the Akoya ledger.
+- Microfee is deducted per wallet address per 20 seconds, fees are paid out to full nodes that are currently online and securing the Akoya ledger.
-- Extremely low energy consumption required to secure the network.
+- Low energy consumption required to secure the network.
-- Transaction history is retained actively for 2.7 hrs and passively for 6 months.
+- Transaction history is retained actively for 3 hrs and can be validated

 Coin information: